 The Japanese Language Proficiency Test in Japanese is called Nihongo Nouryoku Shiken [日本語能力試験] abbreviated as JLPT.
 In this article, we will talk about this famous proficiency test and how you can study and pass the exam.

-The purpose of the JLPT is to officially assess and certify a person's competence in the Japanese language.
+The goal of the JLPT is to evaluate and officially certify a person’s competence in the Japanese language.
 This exam is usually held on a Sunday in the first half of December.
 It can be the gateway for those who wish to live in Japan.

-The JLPT is an exam that assesses and officially recognizes the proficiency in Japanese of people who do not have the language as their mother tongue, this exam has been administered since 1984 by the Japan Foundation and Japan International Education Association.
+The JLPT is an exam that evaluates and officially recognizes the proficiency in Japanese of people who do not have the language as their mother tongue.
+This exam has been administered since 1984 by the Japan Foundation and the Japan Association for International Education.

-The exam was created in response to the growing demand for standardization in Japanese language certification.
-Initially 7,000 people took the exam.
+The exam was created in response to the growing demand for standardization in the certification of the Japanese language.
+Initially, 7,000 people took the exam.
 Until 2003, the JLPT was one of the requirements for foreigners to enter Japanese universities.

 In 2003, the Japanese University Admission Test for International Students (EJU) was created, which is used by most universities for this purpose.
 This EJU is much more complex and requires writing instead of just marking alternatives.

 In 2004, the JLPT was offered in 40 countries, including Japan.
-In Japan, the JLPT is administered by the Ministry of Education through the Japan Exchange and Educational Services (JEES).
-In 2010 the fifth level was created, establishing itself in 5 levels.
+In Japan, the JLPT is administered by the Ministry of Education through Japan Exchange and Teaching (JET).
+In 2010, the fifth level was created, establishing a total of 5 levels.

 Japanese Language Proficiency Test